Columbus HVAC Guide: How to Calculate Duct Size for an AC System

 In general though, the velocity method allows contractors to determine the appropriate size and layout of ducts based on their application (residential, commercial, industrial or high speed) and their position (main or branch ducts).

 Static pressure recovery focuses on ensuring the same pressure level is achieved at all vents and inlets for the system.
-It is probably the most complicated sizing method, however, so it is rarely used for residential installations.
+However, it is probably the most complicated sizing method, so it is rarely used for residential installations.

 Simplifying the Process

 Were we to break down the process into its core components, this is what an HVAC contractor would do when sizing your duct work:

 Determine CFM for Each Room – using the Manual J for load calculations, they would determine the CFM.
 This is based on the (Room Load/House Load) x Equipment CFM.
 The entire house must be measured and load calculations completed before this can be done.

 Friction Loss Rate – Friction loss rate is the (Available Static Pressure x100 / Effective Length).